Head-to-head comparison across 7benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 262K

 Pick Claude Opus 4.5 if you want the stronger benchmark profile.
-Qwen3.5-122B-A10B only becomes the better choice if knowledge is the priority or you need the larger 262K context window.
+Qwen3.5-122B-A10B only becomes the better choice if knowledge is the priority or you want the cheaper token bill.

 Claude Opus 4.5's sharpest advantage is in agentic, where it averages 62.5 against 56.1.
 The single biggest benchmark swing on the page is Terminal-Bench 2.0, 59.3% to 49.4%.
 Qwen3.5-122B-A10B does hit back in knowledge, so the answer changes if that is the part of the workload you care about most.